 - Sponsorship Documents from a registered company in Thailand:

-Petition letter from the Thai company to the Thai ambassador, copy of company affidavits, copy of shareholders list, copy of latest annual audit, copy of latest withholding tax, copy of latest payments to social funds, map showing the location of the company and the workplace of the applicant
+Petition letter from the Thai company to the Thai ambassador (including your position, salary and length), original WP3 form (your employer will know what that is), copy of company affidavits, copy of shareholders list, copy of latest annual audit, copy of latest withholding tax, copy of latest payments to social funds, map showing the location of the company and the workplace of the applicant

 - Passport with a remaining validity of at least 6 months